 A: No. Just because a book or magazine is out of print does not mean its copyright has expired.
-The use, without permission, of text from an out-of-print publication may still amount to infringement.
+The use without permission of text from an out-of-print publication may still amount to infringement.
 If you intend to use text from an out-of print publication, find out who the copyright holder is.
 First try to locate the publisher.
 If the publisher no longer exists, try to locate the author.
-(Authors often own the rights to their out-of-print works because publishing contracts often return rights to the author if the publisher stops selling the book.
-If your search for the publisher and the author proves fruitless, you will have to do more extensive copyright research or hire a copyright search firm to determine the current owner.
+(Authors often own the rights to their out-of-print works because publishing contracts often return rights to the author proves fruitless, you will have to do more extensive copyright research or hire a copyright search firm to determine the current owner.)